 San Antonio de Pala is an easy one hour drive north and east of San Diego.
 From I-5 take Hwy 76 east until you come to Pala Mission Road.
 The mission and museum are open Monday-Friday, 10am-4pm.
 There is a small charge to visit the museum, which is well worth it.

-History of San Antonio de Pala: The Founding
+History of Mission San Antonio de Pala: The Founding

 The Pala Valley, with its fertile soil, abundant game and good supply of water — Pala derives from the native word for water –had been the home to native peoples for thousands of years.
 In 1795 Father Juan Mariner of Mission San Diego proposed the site as the location of Mission San Luis Rey.
 Franciscan authorities eventually decided it was better to establish San Luis Rey closer to the coast, and Pala remained without a mission for several years.